 Support for the IBS feature is indicated by the CPUID Fn 8000_0001h_ECX[IBS].
+For more information on using the CPUID instruction to obtain processor implementation information, see Section 3.3, "Processor Feature Identification," on page 63.

 13.3.1 IBS Fetch Sampling